 Here, Enter a Subheadline.
 Call Out Your Audience/Their Pain Points.

-This section is to call out their specific pain points.
+This section in our about me page template is to call out their specific pain points.
 Resonate with them.
 Build empathy.
 Show that you understand them and you’re here to help them with what you do:

 - Tell your story.